Anunth-R/Fast-Robots/lab1.md

 [task_2](https://youtu.be/Ij7tu1WB8s4)

 ## Task 3: Analog Read/Temperature Sensing
 The Artimis Nano has an onboard temperature sensor that can measure ambient temperature.
-When I squeeze the board heating it up, the temperature increases to 33700 units.
+When I squeezed the board heating it up, the temperature increased  from 33300 to 33700 units indicating the code works.

 [task_3](https://youtu.be/af0yhHFqj68)

 ## Task 4: Microphone
 We can also test the microphone on the Artimis Nano.
-As shown in the video, the reading of the loudest frequency spikes whenever i snap my finger.
+As shown in the video, the loudest frequency reading spikes whenever i snap my finger.

 [task_4](https://youtu.be/KBXVvA9q3zI)

 ## Task 5: Musical C Note
-Finally, I wrote code that detects when a musical c note is played and turns on the board's LED.
+Finally, I wrote code that turns on the board's LED when a musical c note is played.
 If not, the LED turns off.

 Arduino code logic: